 The research found that it’s not just working hours that employers have become relaxed about, safe in the knowledge that employees are working elsewhere.
 A large number of tasks that may have been considered taboo in the past are now seen by many as acceptable practices at work today.

-Regular breaks (53%) and extended breaks (37%), having a chat (36%) and carrying out chores such as paying bills and shopping online (13%) all featured highly on the list of personal tasks that employers are fine to be featured in their workers’ days.
+Regular breaks (53 percent) and extended breaks (37 percent), having a chat (36 percent) and carrying out chores such as paying bills and shopping online (13%) all featured highly on the list of personal tasks that employers are fine to be featured in their workers’ days.

 US bosses are most likely to be OK with their employees taking time out to catch up with their friends.
-American employers are two-and-a-half times (41%) as likely as the Brits to allow workers to make personal phone calls from their desks and twice as likely (21%) to allow the use of social networking sites.
+American employers are two-and-a-half times (41 percent) as likely as the Brits to allow workers to make personal phone calls from their desks and twice as likely (21 percent) to allow the use of social networking sites.

 Having already put in the hours before reaching their desks, employees are also feeling justified in enjoying a bit of flexibility in the workplace and over 90 percent are adding personal tasks to their office to-do lists.

-The top 30 personal tasks that employees felt it was OK to do at work were:
+Top 30 personal tasks employees feel it's OK to do at work:

 Mobile and cloud services have changed working life.